Cracking and Control in Mass Concrete

 Control of concrete setting and hardening process

 Under constrained conditions, shrinkage and deformation of hardened concrete will produce elastic tensile stress.
 The approximate value of tensile stress can be initially assumed to be the product of Young’s modulus and deformation.
 When the induced tensile stress exceeds the tensile strength of concrete, the concrete will crack.
-But because concrete is a heterogeneous material composed of complex phases with both viscosity and ductility, some of the stress is released by relaxation, Whether the concrete cracks is determined the residual stress after the stress relaxation.
+But because concrete is a heterogeneous material composed of complex phases with both viscosity and ductility, some of the stress is released by relaxation, whether the concrete cracks is determined by the residual stress after the stress relaxation.

 The concrete should be covered immediately after vibrating.
 It is best to seal and maintain with a plastic sheet to prevent dehydration and cracking of the concrete.
 Covering insulation material can effectively control thermal cracking.
 The withdrawal time of the insulation material should be based on the temperature difference between the inside and the surface of the concrete, and the temperature difference between the surface and the atmosphere, which is less than 25°C. Generally, after the concrete is poured, the third and fourth days are the peaks of temperature rise, and then the temperature is gradually reduced.
 It is advisable to remove the insulation materials for more than 10 days, and the cooling rate should not be too fast to prevent cracks caused by thermal stress.